vinhtantran/puls/cran-comments.md

 Explanations:
 * New submission
 * covr and vdiffr are used for unit testing of plotting functions.
 They are monitoring packages and shouldn't cause R CMD check failures on the CRAN machines.
+* Rewrite the DESCRIPTION's Description field to address reviewer's comment on not to start it with the package name.
+There is currently no references in the Description.